njpipeorgan/MathCompile/README.md

-# MathCompile

 MathCompile is a package that translates *Wolfram Language* functions into C++ code, and generate dynamic libraries that can be called in *Wolfram Language*.
 It is written mostly in *Wolfram Language* and utilize a C++ library for type deduction and implementation of the supported functions.

-**Note**: The project is in the progress of adding more functions.

-**Note**: Be aware that the compiled function may throw uncaught exceptions due to bugs and cause WolframKernel to crash.
+MathCompile covers most of the functionalities provided by the built-in compiler and adds many more.
+Currently, MathCompile supports 9 constants and over 150 functions; see the [wiki page](https://github.com/njpipeorgan/MathCompile/wiki/Compilable-Constants-and-Functions) for the full list.
+They include common procedual and functional programming function like `Module` and `Apply`, and many more.

-## Prerequisite
+# Prerequisite

 - *Wolfram Mathematica* 11+

   - The support for more array types requires version 12.

-- C++ compiler supporting C++17 standard
+- C++ compiler supporting C++17 standard (if `CompileToBinary` is used)

   - See this [wiki page](https://github.com/njpipeorgan/MathCompile/wiki/Prerequisites-for-C-Compiler) for the list of supported C++ compilers and their availabilities.

-## In a nutshell
+# In a nutshell

 First, load the package:
 ```
 <<MathCompile`
 ```
-Compile a function using `CompileToBinary`: (make sure you have a C++ compiler installed)
+Compile a function using `CompileToBinary`:
 ```
 cf=CompileToBinary[
   Function[{Typed[x,{Integer,1}]},Apply[Times,x]];